-- The $20 non-refundable application fee in U.S. dollars in the form of a money order or certified check,made payable to Stillman College; cash should not be sent.
+- The $20 non-refundable application fee in U.S. dollars in the form of a credit or debit card ; cash or check should not be sent.

 - Current Stillman policies require that any courses accepted for transfer must come from institutions affiliated with a regional accrediting agency located in the United States.